20tab/UnrealEnginePython/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython.md

 The 'PlotterPlatforms' blueprint, implements the actor containing the 3 cubes and manages the overlapping events as well as incrementing the 3 counters.

-Let's start with the viewport, you need to add 3 static meshes, each with a cube and the related solid-color material we created earlier:
+Let's start with the viewport, you need to add 3 static meshes, each with a cube and the related solid-color material we created earlier.
+Ensure their collision mode is set to OverlapAll:

 ![PlotterPlatforms Blueprint Viewport](https://github.com/20tab/UnrealEnginePython/blob/master/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython_Assets/platforms_viewport.png)